AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 > 1) call `reinitializeGlobals` ASAP, just like now

 >
-> 2) call `reverseReinitializeGlobals` at the end of the `install` routine; this new function would stash the values of the plugin's globals in a new, otherwise unused Writer output of !CoreM.
+> 2) call `reverseReinitializeGlobals` at the end of the `install` routine; this new function would stash the values of the plugin's globals in a new, otherwise unused Writer output of `CoreM`.

 >
-> 3) similarly wrap every PluginPass contained in the result of `install`
+> 3) similarly wrap every `PluginPass` contained in the result of `install`

 We'd also have to add some logic around the host compiler's calls to the plugin in order to copy the stashed values back into the host compiler's globals.